◊ THE CLASS: Stax 50 ◊

 Stax Cycle Club kept coming up on our radar because they have a reputation for having some of the best instructors in the city and for being one of the most approachable.
 This is a reputation we vey much like and we are so happy to say that our experience did not disappoint.
 With a fire instructor who brought the energy and the cute jokes but also a ton of knowledge about perfect spin form (points) and a crowd that was very diverse in body shape, age, and experience, we definitely get the chit chat on the streets.
 This is a very simple spin studio that has the most interesting layout that we’ve been to yet as they share space with the personal training facility City Fit, but their iconic blue hued spin room will make you feel like your at a rave circa 1992.
 Probably the biggest thing to note about Stax though, is that they have the lowest prices we’ve seen in Calgary, and anywhere across Canada actually, that include all amenities like spin shoes, towel service and steam room access.
 These guys are quite literally giving other spin studios in Calgary a serious run for their money.

-Stax’s location is interesting.
-They’re in Inglewood, which if you’re not familiar, is an old part of Calgary that used to be not so desirable but the city has successfully turned it around over the last ten years with great restaurants and boutiques and now it’s cool.
-They’re not in the heart of Inglewood though, they’re about a five minute drive from the good area.
-The thing about this location and the reason we’re docking marks is because it’s really only convenient if you drive, which we realise is about 98% of Calgarians, but if we’re being consistent with how we rate, than we have to consider all modes of transportation and give full fruits only if it’s easy to get to if you’re walking, driving, or taking public transportation.
-We know they’re working on the transit system to go near there, so we’ll see you in a few years.
-Until then – for my fellow non-drivers – if public transportation is you’re friend than you can take one bus that run’s not that often.
-For the drivers, there is ample free parking in designated areas in the street, as well as a public parking lot located less than 500m away at Pearce Estate Park, which they have propped up tons of signs for.
-Finally, Stax shares space with City Fit Professional Training, which is a customized personal training facility that’s set up like an open gym, but when you walk into the space there are two sign-in desks and Stax is like a studio within a gym.
-More on that later.
+Stax is in Inglewood, which if you’re not familiar, is an old part of Calgary that used to be not so desirable but the city has successfully turned it around with great restaurants and boutiques and now it’s cool.
+They’re not in the heart of Inglewood though.
+They’re about a five minute drive from the good area.
+The thing about this location and the reason we’re docking marks is bc it’s really only convenient if you drive, which we realise is about 98% of Calgarians, but if we’re being consistent with how we rate, than we have to give full marks only if it’s easy to get to on all modes of transportation.
+They’re working on the transit system near there, so until then – one bus will get you nearby but it doesn’t run that often.
+For drivers, there is ample free parking in designated areas in the street, as well as a public parking lot located less than 500m away at Pearce Estate Park.

 CLASS SCHEDULE + PRICE

 There’s pretty much only one class offered at Stax, the Stax 50, and guess how long it is?
-You guessed it folks, 50 minutes.
-There is one other class, the Stax 50 + Stretch which includes an extra five of stretching but other than that, they’re a one trick pony and the variety from class to class will depend on the instructor.
+You guessed it, 50 minutes.
+There is one other class, the Stax 50 + Stretch which includes an extra five of stretching but that’s pretty close to Stax 50 anyway!?
 The class schedule is fairly lean but very intentional with a 6am class, a 12pm class, and either a 5pm or 5:30pm class and a 6pm or 6:30pm class Monday – Friday.
-Calgary is defs an early to rise and early to happy hour kind of city (like 4:30pm after work drinks is normal) so the last class being at 6:30pm isn’t teeeerible considering the market, but we know a lot of people who wouldn’t be able to make it that quickly after work as the only option.
+Calgary is defs an early to rise and early to happy hour kind of city (like 4:30pm after work drinks is normal) so the last class being at 6:30pm isn’t teeeerible considering the market, but we know a lot of people who wouldn’t be able to make it that quickly after work.
 Sad face.
-Saturdays and Sundays are wrapped up by 10:30am – so we’ll see you never on those days.
+Saturdays and Sundays are wrapped by 10:30am – so we’ll see you never on those days.
 Oh WAIT.
 I just found out they hand out mimosa on Saturday mornings after class.
 Never mind, we’ll see you ALWAYS.
 Anyway, its a good idea to sign-up ahead of time and reserve your fav bike, which btw we really liked this part of the experience bc their online map of the room even includes where the speakers are, which is nice for old people (us, read on).
-Lastly, the studio opens thirty minutes before classes start which is a lot of time to spend setting up your bike, but it’s nice to know you can reeeeaally take your time and do it right.

-As for pricing, Stax is pretty damn good.
-Their drop-in is the lowest that we’ve seen, like EVER at $17.50 per class and that includes everything, shoe rentals, towel service, and access to programmable lockers and steam rooms.
-UMMMM that’s great.
-Class packs drive down the per class rate to as low as $14.50 but their many, many membership options offer the best value.
-They kind of have three categories of memberships happening; (1) non-committal (2) committed early birds and (3) no pressure but you HAVE to commit committed weekly’s (our words).
+This part is pretty damn good.
+Their drop-in is the lowest we’ve seen, EVER at $17.50 per class and that includes everything; shoe rentals, towel service, and access to programmable lockers and steam rooms.
+UMM that’s great.
+Class packs drive down the rate to as low as $14.50 per class but their many membership options offer the best value.
+They have three membership categories happening; (1) non-committal (2) committed early birds and (3) no pressure but you HAVE to commit committed weekly’s (our words).
 Non-committal is exactly what it sounds, you can cancel anytime and ride unlimited for $199 per month.
-The committed early birds is unlimited access but only for the morning rides (before 1pm and first class on weekends) with one month notice to cancel – this is our fav and even if you go twice a week classes are $12.40 per class.
+The committed early birds is unlimited access but only for the morning rides (before 1pm and first class on weekends) – this is our fav and even if you go 2x/week, classes are $12.40 per.
 The no pressure but you HAVE to commit committed weekly’s have four options; ride one, two, three or unlimited times per week and all require one month notice to cancel.
 All great value depending on what fits for your life.
 Overall we feel this about the prices:

 - Drop-in: $17.50